 These factors demonstrate that retirement savings are influenced by a complex interplay of socioeconomic factors, highlighting the need for targeted strategies to address disparities and improve overall retirement readiness.

-Understanding retirement savings patterns across different age groups provides valuable insights into financial preparedness for the golden years.
+Understanding retirement savings patterns across different age groups provides valuable insights into financial preparedness for retirement.
 This section examines the retirement savings of Americans in their pre-retirement and early retirement years, comparing them to the million-dollar retirement goal.

 Comparison with million-dollar goal

 When comparing these figures to the million-dollar retirement goal, it becomes evident that a significant gap exists for many Americans.
 The median savings for both age groups fall considerably short of the million-dollar mark.
-Even the average savings, which are inflated by high-income earners, do not reach this benchmark.
+Even the average savings, which are inflated by high-income earners, barely reach half of this benchmark.

 To put this into perspective, financial experts suggest that individuals should aim for assets totaling between 7.5 and 13.5 times their pre-retirement gross income.
 For a household earning $100,000 annually, this translates to a retirement savings goal of $750,000 to $1,350,000.
 The current savings levels indicate that many Americans may face challenges in achieving a comfortable retirement based on the million-dollar standard.